Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: The Econometric Setup and EB Modeling

 where $\betamle_i = (\X_i'\Sigma^{-1} \X_i)^{-1}\X_i'\Sigma^{-1} Y_i$ and $\hat f_{\hat{\hc}|X}(\hat{\hc}, x)$ is an estimator for $f_{\hat{\hc}|X}(\hat{\hc}, x)$ – the conditional density of $\betamle_i$ given $\X_i=x$ under $G_*$.
 In practice, $\Sigma$ is typically unknown and must also be estimated.
 Equation~\eqref{eq:Tweedie}, commonly known as \textit{Tweedie's formula} in the literature, shows that the posterior mean of $\hc_i$ adjusts the corresponding MLE by a shrinkage term derived from the cross-sectional distribution of the MLE.\footnote{In the simplest case when $Y \,|\, \theta \overset{\text{ind.}}{\sim} \mathcal{N}(\theta, 1)$ with $T=1$, the Tweedie formula is $\mathbb{E}_{G_*}[\theta| y] = y + \tfrac{d}{dy} \log f_{G_*}(y)$, where $f_{G_*}(\cdot)$ denotes the marginal density of $Y$ under $G_*$.} The magnitude of the shrinkage term grows with the variance of $\betamle_i$, as measured by $(\X_i' \Sigma^{-1} \X_i)^{-1}$, and with the informativeness of the prior, as reflected in $f_{\hat{\hc}|X}$.\footnote{ It can be shown that the oracle-decision errors and the shrinkage term are uncorrelated, that is, $\cov_{G_*} (\betapm_i - \hc_i, \betamle_i - \betapm_i ) = 0$, where $\betapm_i := \mathbb{E}_{G_*}[\beta_i \,|\, Y_i, \X_i]$, implying that the variance reduction is attributable to the shrinkage term in \eqref{eq:Tweedie}.}

-F-modeling typically relies on the assumption that the likelihood belongs to the linear exponential family, offering computational convenience when this condition holds. \citet{Walters:24} provides a survey of F-modeling applications within labor economics. \citet{LMS:20} estimate the posterior mean of \(a_i\) by F-modeling using Tweedie's formula.
+F-modeling typically relies on the assumption that the likelihood belongs to the linear exponential family, offering computational convenience when this condition holds. \citet{Walters:24} provides a survey of F-modeling applications in labor economics. \citet{LMS:20} estimate the posterior mean of \(a_i\) by F-modeling using Tweedie's formula.
 However, this method does not readily extend to the HIVDX model.
-We adopt the alternative of G-modeling, which explicitly estimates the unknown prior $G_*$. \citet{shen2022empirical} demonstrate that G-modeling has superior statistical properties in Poisson mixture models than F-modeling.
+We adopt the alternative of G-modeling and explicitly estimate the unknown prior $G_*$. \citet{shen2022empirical} demonstrate that G-modeling has superior statistical properties in Poisson mixture models than F-modeling.

 While parametric G-modeling imposes a specific functional form on the prior, nonparametric G-modeling characterizes the true distribution $G_*$ as the maximizer of the population log-likelihood:

 where $\mathcal{G}$ is the class of all probability distributions on $\Theta$ and $F(G) := \mathbb{E}[\log f_{G}(Y_i, \X_i)]$ denotes the expected marginal log-likelihood (i.e., the negative risk).
 This formulation motivates estimating $G_*$ via its sample analog: